umbraco/rfcs/blockeditor/0012-rfc-block editor.md

 ![\[IMG\]](assets/GridStyleexamples4.jpg)

+#### Default rendering

+There wil be a default rendering of blocks in the back office which will be relatively simple.
+Each block will be represented by a row showing the name of the block, it's icon along with the edit/config/delete buttons.
+The default rendering will also allow for nested blocks if the developer chooses to allow nested block element types.

 #### Customized rendering

+The block editor data type configuration will allow the developer to define a custom view for each block type.
+This will be based on the developer choosing a base folder location that will contain `.html` files for each block type.
+The name of the files are by convention and must correspond to the Element type alias.
+Umbraco's default rendering will render each block and if a custom view is found for the block type it will render that view for a given block.

-The block editor data type configuration will allow the developer to define a custom view to render the block editor.
-This means a developer can completely customize how an editor visualizes and works with the content blocks.
-By default blocks will be listed in rows with a default implementation to visualize what each row represents - like a name and icon.
-However if a custom view is specified the developer can customize how the editor visualizes and works with the content and in most cases it will look like and represent what will be rendered on the front-end.
-As an example, the image above is using a custom view to render out each block.
+A more advanced functionality will also exists where a develoer can completely customize how an editor visualizes and works with the content blocks by specifying a custom `.html` view file for rendering the entire editor.
+If a custom view is specified the developer can customize how the editor visualizes and works with the content and in most cases it will look like and represent what will be rendered on the front-end.
+As an example, the image above is using a custom view to render out the full editor.

-The aim is to make implementing a custom view easy where the developer can re-use as many components as possible to get a customized view working quickly.
-On the other hand, by supplying a custom view a developer has enormous flexibility to entirely change how the rendering works.
+The aim is to make implementing a custom view either per block or for the entire editor easy.
+The developer can re-use as many components as possible to get a customized view working quickly.
+This includes standardized components that allow for consistent validation practices along with consistent re-ordering (drag/drop) of blocks within the view.
+This will of course require documentation.

+#### Unsupported editors

+There will be some unsupported editors in the Block Editor, just like there is today with Nested Content.
+Typically these are file based editors: Upload, Image Cropper.
+These will not be supported in the block editor and warnings will be shown if attempted to be used (just like Nested Content).

 ### Setting up the block editor